Providing Small Group Occupational Therapy for Children and Teens.

-Occupational Therapy is most often defined as "skills for the job of living".
-For children these skills are play, socialization, and basic self-care.
-These skills are essential for making friends and promoting a positive school experience.
+Occupational Therapists promote independence and mastery of "skills for the job of living" in order for children to participate in the occupations of their lives: play, schooling, socialization, and self-care.
+Life skills are essential for making friends and promoting a positive school experience.
 Without them, children will lack the building blocks for growth and independence beyond childhood.

 What to watch for:

-- Difficulty with brushing teeth, washing hands, dressing self, or toileting
+- Difficulty with basic self care: brushing teeth, washing hands, dressing self, bathing, toileting, eating or feeding self